hanqizhu/Hokkaido-Travel/README.md

 3. I used lightboxes in three pages: [Sapporo](https://hanqizhu.github.io/ResponsiveTest/sapporo.html), [Otara](https://hanqizhu.github.io/ResponsiveTest/otaru.html), and [Hakodate](https://hanqizhu.github.io/ResponsiveTest/hakodate.html).

-4. I used I used jQuery to make Accordion on page [Noboribetsu](https://hanqizhu.github.io/ResponsiveTest/noboribetsu.html)
+4. I used jQuery to make Accordion on page [Noboribetsu](https://hanqizhu.github.io/ResponsiveTest/noboribetsu.html).

+5. I used Flip Card on on page [Noboribetsu](https://hanqizhu.github.io/ResponsiveTest/noboribetsu.html).
+  __This is really an interesting part of my website!__ Please take a look at it there.
+Hover on it to see a very funny picture!

+  I learned this from [w3schools](https://www.w3schools.com/howto/howto_css_flip_card.asp)

-5. As I showed my demo to Colleen, she agrees that I have a good command of designing the grid.
+6. As I showed my demo to Colleen, she agrees that I have a good command of designing the grid.